ansible/ansible/docs/docsite/rst/dev_guide/platforms/openstack_guidelines.rst

 OpenStack Ansible Modules
 =========================

 The OpenStack collection (on `Galaxy <https://galaxy.ansible.com/openstack/cloud>`_, source code `repository <https://opendev.org/openstack/ansible-collections-openstack.git>`_) contains modules for interacting with OpenStack as either an admin or an end user.
-If the module does not begin with ``os_``, it is either deprecated or soon to be deprecated.
 This document serves as developer coding guidelines for modules in this collection.

 .. contents::
    :local: